eatlakson/rspack_mf/readme.md

 The current setup is:

 The host is defined as the `host`, it consumes two remotes: `remote` and `mf-user-context`.
-`mf-user-context` is hosted by the hosts web server, but built by a separate repack.config.js file so as to have a completely isolated rspack runtime from the host.
+`mf-user-context` is hosted by the host's web server, but built by a separate repack.config.js file so as to have a completely isolated rspack runtime from the host.
 (Ideally, the host would expose the user-context as a container (via the rspack ContainerPlugin), however, MF v1.5 only allows one container per rspack runtime)

 1. install the dependencies: `yarn`
 2. build the packages: `yarn build`